DiRAC-HPC/mi-benchmarking-public/README.md

 make -j
 ```

-Specific configuration and compilation options for each of the benchmark platforms can be found in the relevant subdirectories of the [/data](/data) directory for each system and compiler combination.
+Specific configuration and compilation options for each of the benchmark platforms can be found in the relevant `data/` subdirectories of the benchmark directories for each system and compiler combination.

 ### Fetching input data